 We Don’t Want to Make You a Meal Plan.

 If I had a dollar for every time somebody said “ooh, make me a meal plan!”
 I wouldn’t have any student loans.
 We can’t just tell you what to eat without knowing anything about you.
 Nutrition is very specific to each individual and we’d have to sit down with you for at least an hour to learn about you and your goals before we could even talk about what you should be eating.
 And even then, we probably wouldn’t want to make you a meal plan.
 We’d rather teach you how to make informed decisions about what you eat on your own.
 Unless you’re trying to pay me for said meal plan, then hit me up.
 Girlfriend has student debt.

 We Are NOT the Same as “Nutritionists”.

-This is perhaps the one that pains us the most.
+This is perhaps the one that pains us the most (besides when people spell it ‘dietician’).
 We go through years and years of vigorous education and training so that we are able to safely practice as dietitians.
 We know how the body works and how different nutrients and drugs affect it.
 We know how to spot BS research.
 And we’ve had 1200 + unpaid supervised practice hours under very smart dietitians before we we’re even allowed to think about taking that RD exam.
 And guess what?
 After the exam, dietitians keep on learning with required continuing education.
 Anyone can call themselves a nutritionist, and even certified nutritionists were only required to do an online course in most cases.
 So it really hurts our feelings when you tell us your nutritionist told you to cut out dairy and gluten to lose weight.
 And told you to take that supplement that might be giving you high blood pressure.